Skip to main content

 Computer System

-A computer system block diagram is the graphical representation of the main components and their interactions.
+A block diagram of a computer system is the graphical representation of the main components and their interactions.

 It can help to visualize how a computer works.

-A block diagram of a computer system is a graphical representation of the main components and their interactions.
+A block diagram of a computer system is the graphical representation of the main components and their interactions.

-Also, it helps to understand the basic structure and functions of a computer, as well as the flow of data and instructions between the hardware and software.
+Also, it helps to understand a computer's basic structure and functions, as well as the flow of data and instructions between the hardware and software.

-It illustrates the entire process, starting from collecting input data, then proceeding to process and format the data, and finally generating the output results in the way the user commands.
+It illustrates the entire process, starting from collecting input data, then proceeding to process and format it, and finally generating the output results in the way the user commands.

 Input Unit